itfarrier/itfarrier.github.io/src/pages/blog/2016-08-19-nie-ozhidal/index.en.md

 We’ve recently gone to an equestrian club at a recreation center in a small village near Novokuznetsk.
 For work.
 For my beloved.
 The trip was quite ordinary: the driver suffered, and I slept, ate, listened to music while lying in the back seat of the VAZ 6th.
-Somewhere in the middle of the way, the car made several small jerks on the move — gasoline runs out, the driver said.
+Somewhere in the middle of the way, the car made several small jerks on the move – gasoline runs out, the driver said.
 After some time, it really ended.
 Fuck it if there was a gas station nearby, but it was 8 km from us.
 And it was already getting dark.
 And the car stopped just at the beginning of the ascent.
 The driver, laughing and mocking, issued: “Well, what a couchsurfer, catch the car!
-You want to hitchhike, so you will try! " So, picked up a canister (empty, which was empty in the trunk, although it should be full for such cases, damn it!)
+You want to hitchhike, so you will try! &quot; So, picked up a canister (empty, which was empty in the trunk, although it should be full for such cases, damn it!)
 And went in the direction of the gas station, trying to catch a ride.
 10 cars passed by and I had already managed to climb the mountain, under which we stopped at the emergency.
 TOYOTA suddenly stopped (here it is, the first hitchhiking)!
 The driver was greeted, I said that I need to get to the nearest gas station, which is 8 kilometers further along the way, the driver agreed, I sat down and we drove off.
 And the conversation began:

 > ― Is that your car there on the emergency gang?
 >